voucherifyio/voucherify-openapi/docs/reference-docs/LOYALTIES-API-Loyalty-Campaign-Object.md

 | rounding | <p>Defines the rounding mechanism for tier expiration.</p> Any of: [Calendar Periods](#calendar-periods), [Specific Month](#specific-month) |

 ## Calendar Periods
-#### Defines the rounding mechanism for tier expiration based on a list of available time periods.
+<p>Defines the rounding mechanism for tier expiration based on a list of available time periods.</p>

 | Attributes |  Description |
 |:-----|:--------|